Romacoding/ReactShop/README.md

 # GopShop

-E-commerce web application build with JavaScript.
+E-commerce web application build with JavaScript

 ## Technology used: